-Fatal hike: Ill-prepared tourist froze to death on Tongariro Apline Crossing
+Fatal hike: Ill-prepared tourist froze to death on Tongariro Alpine Crossing

 According to the findings, Madhush Prasad told him if he became too tired to continue he should go back the way they came and call family to pick him up.

-Tragically the three men continued on to Ketetahi Hut without him, with the weather deteriorating as they arrived at Emerald Lakes.
+The three men continued on to Ketetahi Hut without him, with the weather deteriorating as they arrived at Emerald Lakes.

-The sodden trio then deviated from their original plan in order to seek shelter at Oturere Hut.
+The sodden trio then deviated from their original plan to seek shelter at Oturere Hut.
 They called 111 asking for help before texting Halehally-Chikkanna's wife to say they hadn't seen him and he must have turned around and gone back to where he was dropped off in the morning.

 After being rescued the men contacted his wife again to see if she had picked her husband up but she hadn't heard from him.